CLASSIC P-90 TONE IN A HUMBUCKER COVER.

 - Compensated Bridge for even volume across all pickups

 - Fully Hum-Cancelling and silent in all positions

 - Adjustable Steel Pole pieces for fine-tuning string balance

 - Hand-wound with our “Sectioning” technique for unique, dynamic tone

 - What’s the tonal difference between this and your Hum-Cancelling P90?
 The Hum-Cancelling P90 is slightly louder, darker, and thicker.
 It’s quicker to break up.
 The P-92 is more of a blend with a traditional Vintage P90 – cleaner and clearer.

 - What output do I choose?
-The best selling set is an 8,200 in the neck and a 9,200 bridge.
-Getting more turns will add midrange, and make the pickup sound darker and thicker.
-Going with less turns will make the pickup sound clearer and more articulate.
+The best selling set is a Stock Neck and a Stock Bridge.
+Getting more turns will add midrange and make the pickup sound darker and thicker.
+Going with fewer turns will make the pickup sound clearer and more articulate.

 - Will this fit in a Humbucker Position?
 Yes.
 It’s Gibson humbucker sized.

 - How far away do the strings need to be from the pickup?
 Push your Low E String down at the highest fret.
 Measure from the top of the pole piece to the bottom of the string.
 Ideal starting location should be 1/8″ on the bass string, and 1/16″ on the treble string when the High E string is pushed down at highest fret.